Matiasus/HD44780/README.md

 Library was tested and proved on a **_16x2 LCD Display_** with **_Atmega16_**.

 ### Usage
+Prior defined for:
-Prior defined for Atmega16 / Atmega8.
+- Atmega16 / Atmega8
+- LCD 16x2

 ### 4-bit Operation